-The aim is to support a community of caring, passionate activists who join the slow fashion movement from a place of love for planet and people.
+I want to support a community of caring, passionate activists who join the slow fashion movement from a place of love for planet and people.

 Everything is made to order, meaning your piece is unique.
 It can be made either to your exact measurements, or to your general size.
+You decide!

 All my fabrics are sourced directly from producers who dictate their own terms and their own prices.
-Nothing is mass-produced in a factory, unless that factory promotes ethical values, allows its employees to unionise, etc.

 This involves cultivating relationships with specific cooperatives, textile traders, ethical wholesalers, and smaller shops.
 I’ve been doing this for more than a decade and I’m thrilled to bring their work to you!